bitextor/warc2text/README.md

 In every file, each line corresponds to the same record.
 E.g. the fifth line in `text.gz` and fifth line in `url.gz` together give you the text and url for a single record.

 The `{lang}` part of the path is determined by the classifier (see `--classifier`) and may be a two-letter or three-letter code depending on the classifier used.
 See [this list](https://github.com/CLD2Owners/cld2/blob/b56fa78a2fe44ac2851bae5bf4f4693a0644da7b/internal/generated_language.cc#L647-L1262) for CLD2.
+When skipping the language identification with `--classifier skip`, all the files will be written directly to output folder without creating language specific folders.

 When using `--jsonl`, the output is instead a single JSON record per line, with the following keys (always in this order):
 ```ts